dabit3/react-native-bootcamp/README.md

 This folder contains the Android project.
 To open this project in Android Studio, only open the Android folder.

-If changes are made in this project, the native code needs to be recompiled.
+If changes are made in this project, the native code needs to be recompiled (`i.e. react-native run-ios`).

 __ios__

 This folder contains both the iOS as well as the Apple TV projects.
-Top open this project, open only the ios/MyProject.xcodeproj in Xcode (`i.e. react-native run-ios`).
+Top open this project, open only the ios/MyProject.xcodeproj in Xcode.

 If changes are made in this project, the native code needs to be recompiled (`i.e. react-native run-android`).